Granite Countertops – Getting Old and Outdated

 Unlike granite kitchen countertops, composite quartz countertops can range in colors from fine-grained salt and pepper

-More than that, granite can crack if a sharp, hard object hits it just right and it can easily stain if it’s sealed with a pre-existing
+More than that, granite might crack if a sharp, hard object hits it just right and it can easily stain if it’s sealed with a pre-existing

 stain.
 Our materials don’t do that.
-Composite quartz countertops are stain, scratch, chip and crack resistant!
+Composite quartz countertops are highly stain, scratch, chip and crack resistant!

 For those that want a countertop that will last well into the life of their kitchen space, granite countertops are the has-beens.